-When thinking about journalism safety, the primary goal is to mitigate the risks when covering any assignment, including those that may lead to civil unrest, such as riots, protests, and political conventions.
-There should be specific emphasis on the importance of conducting pre-assignment risk assessments to mitigate potential threats.
+On any assignment, journalists must be mindful of risks they may encounter.
 Remember, journalists may face potential dangers when covering any assignment.
-In addition to resources for mitigating risks while out on assignment, this module also includes two scenarios to help students better understand potential threats they may encounter: (1) Aaron Mak of the Milwaukee Journal Sentinel covering Milwaukee's 2016 Sherman Park Riots that erupted after the fatal police shooting of a 23-year-old Black male, and (2) Cengiz Yar's experience covering the 2016 Republican National Convention in Cleveland.
-Often, political conventions have journalists on edge, thinking anger and fights may erupt into more intense and widespread violence.
-Advanced preparation by news organizations and journalists is the right approach when preparing to cover civil disobedience-type events that may result in violence.
+Mitigating risk begins with completing pre-assignment risk assessment to identify potential threats.
+In addition to resources for mitigating risks while out on assignment, this module includes the following scenario to help students better understand potential threats they may encounter: Aaron Mak of the Milwaukee Journal Sentinel covering Milwaukee's 2016 Sherman Park Riots that erupted after the fatal police shooting of a 23-year-old Black male.